Penalities for a prohibited transaction can be severe. The IRS can distribute your entire IRA for taxation or fine your Solo 401(k) 15% of its value.

 If the IRS sees fit, remember that a prohibited transaction could mean the distribution of your IRA.
 This means you could lose all your tax benefits for the ENTIRE IRA (not just what was invested in cryptocurrency) plus early withdrawal penalties if you are before 59 and 1/2.
 Solo 401(k)s can have a 15% penalty.

-- Investing in an NFT, which is a collectible.
+- Investing in an NFT, (Non Fungible Token) which is a collectible.
 The IRS does not allow collectibles in a retirement account and has always harshly disallowed art investments.
-Although NFT technology is new, the asset will almost certainly be banned and cause prohibited transactions when under IRS enforcement review according to past precedent, which is where an investor must look when then there is no IRS guidance on a crypto asset.
+Although NFT technology is new, the collectible type of NFT (for example, Bored Apes, CryptoPunks, and Moonbirds) asset will almost certainly be banned and cause prohibited transactions when under IRS enforcement review according to past precedent.
+An investor must look to past rulings when then there is no IRS guidance on a crypto asset.
+Certain utility NFTs are emerging that have no collectible characteristics.
+There is potential that these could still be allowed in IRAs, as investors could argue they do not fall under collectibles.
+Investors should use extreme caution and consult professionals before making an investment.

-- Flowing your new IRA LLC dollars into an existing centralized exchange personal account; where you then purchased new cryptocurrency coins that were stored on behalf of the existing personal (non-retirement) account.
-This would ‘co-mingle’ the personal, taxable assets, and the tax-advantaged retirement, which is impermissible.
+- Flowing your new IRA LLC dollars into an existing centralized exchange personal account or decentralized personal crypto wallet.
+This would ‘co-mingle’ the personal, taxable assets and the tax-advantaged retirement, which is impermissible.
 It is imperative that any provider you work with correctly title the assets in the name of the IRA LLC or your Solo 401(k) Trust.
+All accounts must be held separately, no retirement accounts must ever mix with non-retirement accounts.

 - Contributing Crypto directly into a retirement account is an IRS prohibited transaction.
 This crypto is personal property and must be sold, all IRS contributions must be made in fiat, and then you can purchase cryptocurrency.
 You cannot sell personal assets between yourself and your IRA There is no current tax-compliant mechanism to get cryptocurrency straight into an IRA and will remain that way unless the IRS reconsiders the classification of digital assets as property.
 All contributions you make to the IRS must be properly categorized so that you could back them up during an audit.